 You want your website footer to be functional, not just beautiful.
 We know to expect navigational elements at the end of the page, but people expect to see contact info as well.
-Here are a couple other things that may make sense to include in a footer design.
+Here are a couple of other things that may make sense to include in a footer design.

 - Obvious next steps – they’re done with the website now, so what would they do now ideally?

-- Ideally perhaps a contact form, if you want it to be super simple for them to get in touch?
+- Ideally, perhaps a contact form, if you want it to be super simple for them to get in touch?

-- I like having badges of organizations a company is a part of so that people can understand the company is part of a community, and is trustworthy, not some lone wolf company that doesn’t follow best practices.
+- I like having badges of organizations a company is a part of so that people can understand the company is part of a community and is trustworthy, not some lone wolf company that doesn’t follow best practices.